-ends with specific textual suggestions as to how this can be simply achieved, without disruption to the arbitral process.
+can address this difference, whilst further strengthening the significant contribution of the UNCITRAL Rules to the resolution of commercial disputes and the development of economic relations.
+It ends with specific textual suggestions as to how this can be simply achieved, without disruption to the arbitral process.

 II.
-THE PUBLIC INTEREST DIFFERENCE BETWEEN STATE ARBITRATIONS AND COMMERCIAL ARBITRATIONS
+THE PUBLIC INTEREST DIFFERENCE BETWEEN INVESTOR-STATE ARBITRATIONS AND COMMERCIAL ARBITRATIONS

-Arbitrations involving a State as a party ("State arbitrations") differ significantly from commercial arbitrations involving only private parties because the former implicate the public interest in ways the latter do not.
-Our experience is that this fact is now widely acknowledged within the international arbitration community, but it is worth elaborating why the difference exists.
+Arbitrations brought by an investor against a State under the terms of a treaty ("investor-State arbitrations") differ significantly from commercial arbitrations involving only private parties because the former implicate the public interest in ways the latter do not.
+This fact is now widely acknowledged within the international arbitration community, but it is worth elaborating why the difference exists.

 First, the very presence of a State as a party to the arbitration raises a public interest because the nationals and residents of that State have an interest in how the government acts during the arbitration and in the outcome of the arbitration.
-Moreover, the existence of this public interest has obvious implications for the conduct of the arbitration: according to principles of human rights law and good governance, government activities should be subject to basic requirements of transparency and public participation.4
+Moreover, the existence of this public interest has implications for the conduct of the arbitration: according to principles of human rights law and good governance, government activities should be subject to basic requirements of transparency and public participation.

-Second, State arbitrations often involve large potential monetary liability for public treasuries.
-And any award of compensation will affect the State's budget.5 As above, the public's interest is clear.
+Second, investor-State arbitrations often involve large potential monetary liability for public treasuries.
+And any award of compensation will affect the State's budget.
+As above, the public's interest is clear.

-Third, many State arbitrations, such as those arising under treaties for the protection of investments, involve direct allegations of governmental misconduct.
+Third, many investor-State arbitrations, such as those arising under treaties for the protection of investments, involve direct allegations of governmental misconduct.
 Again the public interest, e.g. in knowing what the allegations, facts and outcome are, is self-evident.

-Finally, an increasing number of State arbitrations raise profoundly important issues of public policy that penetrate deeply into domestic decision-making processes (as is described in greater detail below).
-Moreover, claimants may seek to invoke clauses that purport to constrain a State's power to regulate, such as stabilization clauses in host government agreements.
+Finally, an increasing number of investor-State arbitrations raise profoundly important issues of public policy that penetrate deeply into domestic decision-making processes (as is described in greater detail below).
+Moreover, some treaties enable claimants to invoke contractual provisions that purport to constrain a State's power to regulate, such as stabilization clauses.
 In these cases, the public interest is also clear.

-To illustrate, important public policy issues raised in recent investor-State arbitrations include challenges relating to:
+To illustrate, important public policy issues raised in recent investor-State arbitrations include challenges by investors relating to:

-- the drinking water supply system in Cochabamba, Bolivia (the riots in connection with this project resulted in many injuries and at least one death); - Mexico's refusal to grant a permit to a hazardous waste site; - a Tanzanian drinking water supply system; - the judicial system in Mississippi, USA; - California's ban on a polluting gasoline additive; - Argentina's response to its fiscal crisis (37 cases in ICSID dealing, for example, with the sanitation and water system in Buenos Aires); - Canada's ban on the export of a hazardous waste;
+- the drinking water supply system in Cochabamba, Bolivia (the riots in connection with this project resulted in many injuries and at least one death); - Mexico's refusal to grant a permit to a hazardous waste site; - a Tanzanian drinking water supply system; - the judicial system in Mississippi, USA; - California's ban on a polluting gasoline additive;

-5 There has been an increasing number of awards over \$100 million in such cases in the last year or two.
+&lt;sup>5 There has been an increasing number of awards over \$100 million in such cases in the last year or two.

-4 These principles apply irrespective of whether the State is acting in a sovereign or commercial capacity (a distinction sometimes relevant to other issues such as State immunity).
+&lt;sup>4 These principles apply irrespective of whether the State is acting in a sovereign or commercial capacity (a distinction sometimes relevant to other issues such as State immunity).